victorialo/Side-Projects/README.md

 Google Play Rankings
 ---------------
-A Python script using urllib2 and Beautiful Soup 4 to pull the top 540-ranking apps for the Paid and Free categories on Google Play.
-Separates by category and outputs in the form "[free, paid], [Google Play ID], [rank number]"
+A Python script using urllib2 and Beautiful Soup 4 to pull the top 540 ranking apps for the "Paid Top-Selling" and "Free Top-Selling" categories on Google Play.
+Separates by category and outputs in the form "[free, paid], [Google Play ID], [rank number]".
+See example output in folder.

 Image Puller
 ---------------